-5.3.1 If the proposed development goes ahead, the hotel complex will be demolished to make way for the new building.
-All the buildings on the site appear to date to the 1800s and 1900s and none are listed on the Record of Protected Structures or the National Inventory of Architectural Heritage.
+5.3.1 If the proposed development goes ahead, the hotel complex will be demolished to make way for the new buildings.
+All the buildings on the site appear to date to the 1800s and 1900s and Sherlock Archaeology June 2021 none are listed on the Record of Protected Structures or the National Inventory of Architectural Heritage.